Ifeishifeyy/DATA_ANALYSIS_PORTFOLIO/README.md

 In addition to my technical skills, I also pride myself with my critical thinking,problem-solving, team-work and communication skills.
 This skills help me analyze data with a strategic mindset, and to identify key issues and opportunities in the data.

-I hope you find my portfolio to be educative and fascinating.
+I hope you find my portfolio educative and fascinating.

 Thank you!